dtrodrigues65/Concurrency-Parallelism/README.md

-# Concurrency and Parallelism 2021-22
+# Concurrency and Parallelism

+This project is from the Concurrency and Parallelism course.
+It is written in the C programming language and utilizes OpenMP for parallelizing a fire extinguishing agent.

+The report available summarizes the work done on this project.

 ### Agent-based Simulation of Fire Extinguishing